chrisant996/clink/README.md

 ### Overview

 Clink combines the native Windows shell cmd.exe with the powerful command line editing features of the GNU Readline library, which provides rich completion, history, and line-editing capabilities.
-Readline is best known for its use in the well-known Unix shell Bash, the standard shell for Mac OS X and many Linux distributions.
+Readline is best known for its use in the Unix shell Bash, the standard shell for Mac OS X and many Linux distributions.

 For details, refer to the [Clink documentation](https://chrisant996.github.io/clink/clink.html).